salsify/milestones/packages/ember/tests/dummy/app/templates/docs/ember.md

 ## Ember Concurrency

 If `ember-concurrency` is present in your project, any milestones you create will be task-like promises that will bubble cancelation appropriately.
-They will also be cancelable from your test code
+They will also be cancelable from your test code.

 <MilestonesPlayground @showPreamble={{true}} as |pg|>
   <pg.preamble>